pulumi/terraform-provider-aws/website/docs/r/sqs_queue.html.markdown

 The following arguments are supported:

 * `name` - (Optional) This is the human-readable name of the queue.
-If omitted, Terraform will assign a random name.
+If omitted, this provider will assign a random name.
 * `name_prefix` - (Optional) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `visibility_timeout_seconds` - (Optional) The visibility timeout for the queue.
 An integer from 0 to 43200 (12 hours).
 The default for this attribute is 30.
 For more information about visibility timeout, see [AWS docs](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/AboutVT.html).
 * `message_retention_seconds` - (Optional) The number of seconds Amazon SQS retains a message.
 Integer representing seconds, from 60 (1 minute) to 1209600 (14 days).
 The default for this attribute is 345600 (4 days).